georgejecook/maestro-roku/docs/View Framework/mixins.md

 title: Mixins
 ---
 # mixins
-Maestro mixes in some behaviour into base viewas, as follows:
+Maestro mixes in some behavior into BaseView as, as follows:

 ## FocusMixin